 It did not take long for our maintenance responsibility to grow, significantly.
 In October 1947 we reached agreement with the Roan Hiking Club to take over both their sections, increasing our responsibility to over 57 miles.
 In a December 1947 letter from Myron Avery to Frank Oglesby documenting this assignment, Mr. Avery stated that the northern end of our section is at the “Virginia-Tennessee line (Damascus)”.
-That discrepancy has caused considerable confusion and occasional consternation through the years, but has settled into the current boundary on Reynolds Street in Damascus.
+That discrepancy has caused considerable confusion and occasional consternation through the years.
+It was set on Reynolds Street in Damascus until 2013 when it was changed to the VA/TN state line by agreement.
 Later, in 1948, Frank Oglesby became the first TEHC member to join the ATC Board of Managers, replacing Paul Fink.

 The 54 Mile Relocation